joe-gutman/cardboardcss/README.md

 Cardboard.CSS is a CSS framework designed easily make wireframes and prototypes visually appealing with depth and texture.
 It requires minimal effort through easy-to-use classes, all you have to do is create the structure and put in the content.

+## Browser Compatibility

+Cardboard CSS is optimized for Google Chrome and works well in this browser.It is recommend to use Chrome for compatibility.

+*Please note that Cardboard CSS is currently in development and intended for prototyping and experimentation.
+It may not be suitable for production use at this time.
+Feedback and contributions are welcome as we continue to improve the framework.*

 ## Getting Started

 ### Installation